Deep Learning Alternative to Explicit Model Predictive Control for Unknown Nonlinear Systems: Experimental Case Study

 \paragraph{Constraints Satisfaction} The second scenario involves the demonstration of systematic constraint handling by the DPC strategy.
 Here we utilize a harmonic reference and harmonic constraints.
-Concrete results are presented in the Fig.~\ref{fig:real_constraints_b}.
-Observe, that the constraints are not violated even if the reference crosses out of allowed space.
+Concrete results are presented in the Fig.~\ref{fig:real_constraints}.
+Note, that the constraints are not violated even if the reference crosses out of allowed space, {thus empirically demonstrating remarkable robustness capabilities even in this challenging scenario with high measurement noise.}